angelanne/API-Guide/README.md

 ```

 Run pplication
-Now issue the runserver command ``python manage.py runserver`` , navigate to ``http://127.0.0.1:8000/products/`` and see your URLs in action.

-As you can see you can be able to view all products and also add new products to your store.
+Now issue the runserver command ``python manage.py runserver`` , navigate to ``http://127.0.0.1:8000/products/``.As you can see you can be able to view all products as well as add new products to your store.

-Update and delete products
+#### Update and delete products
 Let's create a view that enables us to delete and update products.

 ```sh